Loading...

 Thank you for your patience.

-Please contact our Customer Solutions Center at 800.572.1113 or send us a private message on Facebook to discuss options.
-Here are some of the ways we can help:
+Please contact our Customer Solutions Center at 800-572-1113 or send us a direct message on Facebook to discuss options.

-• Enroll in AMP (Average Monthly Payment) Plan.
+Enroll in AMP (Average Monthly Payment) Plan.
 AMP evens out payments throughout the year to account for seasonal spikes in usage.
 Bills adjust on a 12-month rolling average and change only slightly each month, making bills more predictable.
 And unlike traditional budget billing plans, there is no settle-up month.
-More information is available here.

-• Prevent disconnection of a friend or relative.
+Prevent disconnection of a friend or relative.
 You can help someone avoid electric service disconnection with our Third-Party Notification program.
-This free service is often used on accounts of those who are elderly or ill, but it can be used for any customer.
-Learn more about Preventing Disconnection.
+This free service is often used for accounts of those who are elderly or ill, but it can be used to help any customer.

 Factors Contributing to Increased Bills